timescale/docs/timescaledb/tutorials/index.md

 # Tutorials
-We've created a host of code-focused tutorials that will help you get started with *TimescaleDB*.
+We've created a host of code-focused tutorials that help you get started with *TimescaleDB*.

 Most of these tutorials require a working [installation of TimescaleDB][install-timescale].